Mechanical Technician – Industrial Millwright

 42 Hours

 This course is designed to assist beginning students with the basic principles of welding.
 The emphasis is placed on practical applications and to assist the student in developing more advanced skills.
+The course content will be shared between shop and classroom time at the discretion of the professor.

 28 Hours